EliasVansteenkiste/coding_challenge/README.md

 We could use morphological operations to make sure the tendinous chords), and you already know the outer border of the heart muscle (o-contours).
 Compare the differences in pixel intensities inside the blood pool (inside the i-contour) to those inside the heart muscle (between the i-contours and o-contours); could you use a simple thresholding scheme to automatically create the i-contours, given the o-contours?
 Why or why not?
 Show figures that help justify your answer.

 Simple tresholding is not really a solution here.
 If we take a look at the histograms of the pixels inside the o-contours, then we see that they change significantly.
 Some masked slices have pixel values ranging from 0-500 (eg. hist_masked_sc_SC-HF-I-1_SCD0000101_99) and other slices (e.g. hist_masked_sc_SC-HF-I-4_SCD0000301_20) have pixel values between 0-200.
-I looked at the metadata of the DICOM files and there was no rescale slope and intercept tags, so that was not the issue.
+I looked at the metadata of the DICOM files and there was no 'rescale slope' and 'intercept' tags, so that was not the issue.
+I also looked at the other metadata tags, but I could not find anything suspicious.

-Despite of the conclusion based on the histograms, I tried a threshold value of 150 for all the scans based on the histograms, but then you can observe in the following plots that it doesn't work for all scans.
+Despite of the conclusion based on the histograms, I tried a threshold value of 150 for all the scans based on the histograms, but then you can observe in the following plots that it works for some scans but not for all.

 <img src="examples/SC-HF-I-6_SCD0000501_68.jpg?raw=true" title="SC-HF-I-6_SCD0000501_68" width="350"> <img src="examples/SC-HF-I-6_SCD0000501_67.jpg?raw=true" title="SC-HF-I-6_SCD0000501_67" width="350">